Learning covariate importance for matching in policy-relevant observational research: Collection of Technical Proofs

-In appendix, we collect the proofs of lemmas, propositions and theorems appeared in the paper, together with some detailed explanation of contents that might be tedious in the earlier sections.
+In the appendix, we collect the proofs of lemmas, propositions and theorems presented in the paper, together with detailed explanation of some contents that might be tedious for the earlier sections.